KianooshSoleimani/react-native-group-button/README.md

-# react-native-group-button
-a group of button you can use in reactnative
+# React Native Group Button

+I got this idea react-native-group-button from react-native-elements and changed something

+## Features

+- You Can Use it as group of button horizontal or vertical

+## Installation

+$ npm install react-native-group-button --save

+## Quick Start

+soonly add